 Top 13 Houseplants For Medium Light Conditions - Medium Light Houseplants

+I hope your garden is prospering and touching the sky with your efforts.
 Are you in search of some Houseplants For Medium Light Conditions?
 Not all plants need high intensity of light, some plants like medium light whereas other plants like low light to thrive well like snake plants, pothos, Calathea, Homalomena, etc.

 Quick takeaways:

-• Medium-intensity light-loving plants can grow with led bulbs as well.
+• Medium-intensity light-loving plants can grow with LED bulbs as well.
 They need filtered light whether direct or indirect.

 • In the case of sunlight, they like the indirect type.
 The east-facing windows and west-facing windows are favorable to grow these plants.
 If the window is facing west or southeast that still would work.

-What is medium-light for plants?
+What is medium light for plants?

-The medium light indicates the intensity of light.
-The light is filtered by a medium between the sun and the plants.
-The medium can be glass windows, lightweight curtains, etc. this high light is converted into the medium light that is coming as high light from a light source.
+The medium can be glass windows, lightweight curtains, etc. This high light is converted into the medium light that is coming as high light from a light source.

 How much light is medium-light for plants?

 In case you are wondering how much light is medium-light for plants, the non-Si unit that is used is ‘foot candles.’
 In the case of natural light, medium-light plants like 250 to 1000 candles.
-On the other hand, in artificial light, the foot-candle range should be between 500 and 1000-foot candles which these plants would prefer.

 Best Houseplants For Medium Light Conditions